 The lead up to Christmas and New Year can be for most businesses the busiest time of year!
 Keeping on top of work and staying organised, whilst pleasing your customers, gets more demanding and stressful the closer Christmas gets.
 Once the crazy Christmas period is over its time to get back to work and start fresh, but it can be daunting if everything is a bit of a mess or your struggling to stay on top of everything and want to start 2018 off on a high.
-Here are five tips to get you organised and ready for the new year.
+Here are five tips to get your business organised and make 2018 your most productive year yet!

 Workspace Clean and Spruce Up!

 As silly as it sounds, having a tidy and organised workspace can do wonders for your productivity and motivation.
 Not only is it easier to do work, but it can make you feel good too.
 Go through your cluttered drawers and chuck out anything that you haven’t used all year or things that are over used and starting to get tatty.
-There’s an excuse for you to go out and buy new stationary to replace the old too.
+There’s an excuse for you to go shopping and buy new stationery to replace the old!

 File away the pile of paperwork you have building up on your desk, organise your receipts to input into your accounts (bonus tip – a DIY receipt jar is a great way to store receipts throughout the year.
 A good visual reminder and looks good too!) and whilst you’re at it, give your computer a little clean too.

 Good buys to keep you organised: If you don’t already have one, a draw tidy/organiser is a great way to keep your drawers and desk organised.
 Great if you don’t have much desk space.
 If you do have space and you tend to have lots of paperwork cluttering your desk, I would suggest you buy stackable drawers/shelves that you can label.
 Once you have a task to do or file, you can put it in the corresponding shelf out of the way.